carl1984r/rails_portfolio_project/README.md

 # Bizrev

 This application allows users to create, organize, monitor and review businesses.
-This is a portfolio project per Flatiron School - Full Stack Web Development
+This is a portfolio project per Flatiron School: Full Stack Web Development

 ## Getting started